trooperandz/Hangman-Game/README.md

  * The program features background music, and music that plays for wins and losses!

- * The program features hint text for each round answer
+ * The program features hint text for each round answer.

- * The program utilizes Bootstrap modals for game start and for game won/lost events
+ * The program utilizes Bootstrap modals for game start and for game won/lost events.

+ * The player gets fade in/ fade out text feedback for correct, incorrect & already guessed letters